dwgan/STKNX_ChargeStation/README.md

 This project is complied using IAR 9.40.1

 Note that the Clean.bat is a script for cleaning unnecessary file under this folder for minimizing the size of space usage.
 Do NOT excecute Clean.bat at other folder to avoid data loss.

+## Note

+This project is modified to standard STM32CubeMX generated project structure.